Your cart is currently empty!

 From there, it’s a function of understanding the factors of your spray booth: size, brightness, and application, and whether you want to replace your existing fixtures or retrofit your fixtures.

-What Are The Best LED Lights for Paint Booth?
+Best LED Lights for a Paint Booth

 Are hazardous paints or finishes being applied in a booth?
 Then you have to use explosion-rated or hazardous location-rated spray painting lights.